sajithaliyanage/sajithaliyanage/README.md

 ### Hey!
 I'm Sajitha Liyanage 👋

-🔭 Working as a full-stack developer in the MENA region.
+🔭 Working as a full-stack software engineer in the MENA region.